 Figure 8.
 Perform robust pharmacological analysis in physiologically relevant conditions.
 Effect of camptothecin (CMP), cisplatin (CIS) and oxaliplatin (OXA) on growth of SKOV-3 cells in a spheroid assay performed inside a tissue culture incubator and without labels.
 SKOV-3 cells were plated at a density of 5,000 cells per well and spheroid allowed to form (72-hours).
 Cells were then treated with serial compound dilutions and kinetics of spheroid growth were obtained.
-Plate-Graph shows the individual well Largest BF area (µm2) over time.
-Concentration response curves represent the Largest BF area (µm2) at 204-hours post-treatment.
+Microplate Graph shows the individual well Largest Brightfield (BF) Area (µm2) over time.
+Concentration response curves represent the Largest BF Area (µm2) at 204-hours post-treatment.
 Data were collected over 240-hour period at 6-hour intervals.
 Each data point represents mean ±SEM, n=8

 |Incucyte® Spheroid Analysis Software Module||1||9600-0019|